spiermar/d3-flame-graph/README.md

 <a name="width" href="#width">#</a> flameGraph.<b>width</b>(<i>[size]</i>)

 Graph width in px.
 Defaults to 960px if not set.
-If <i>size</i> is specified, it will set de graph width, otherwise it will return the flameGraph object.
+If <i>size</i> is specified, it will set the graph width, otherwise it will return the flameGraph object.

 <a name="height" href="#height">#</a> flameGraph.<b>height</b>(<i>[size]</i>)

 Graph height in px.
 Defaults to the number of cell rows times <a name="cellHeight" href="#cellHeight"><b>cellHeight</b></a> if not set.
-If <i>size</i> is specified, it will set de graph height, otherwise it will return the flameGraph object.
+If <i>size</i> is specified, it will set the cell height, otherwise it will return the flameGraph object.

 <a name="cellHeight" href="#cellHeight">#</a> flameGraph.<b>cellHeight</b>(<i>[size]</i>)

 Cell height in px.
 Defaults to 18px if not set.
-If <i>size</i> is specified, it will set de cell height, otherwise it will return the flameGraph object.
+If <i>size</i> is specified, it will set the cell height, otherwise it will return the flameGraph object.

+<a name="minFrameSize" href="#minFrameSize">#</a> flameGraph.<b>minFrameSize</b>(<i>[size]</i>)

+Minimum size of a frame, in px, to be displayed in the flame graph.
+Defaults to 0px if not set.
+If <i>size</i> is specified, it will set the minimum frame size, otherwise it will return the flameGraph object.

 <a name="title" href="#title">#</a> flameGraph.<b>title</b>(<i>[title]</i>)

 Title displayed on top of graph.
 Defaults to empty if not set.
-If <i>title</i> is specified, it will set de title displayed on the graph, otherwise it will return the flameGraph object.
+If <i>title</i> is specified, it will set the title displayed on the graph, otherwise it will return the flameGraph object.

 <a name="tooltip" href="#tooltip">#</a> flameGraph.<b>tooltip</b>(<i>[enabled]</i>)